thomasht86/llm-overview/README.md

 ## Modes

-I find it useful to think about separate modes for the models.
+I find it useful to distinguish between different modes of using LLM's.

 ### Mode 1A - "Out of the box" 💬